Why Your Last Mile Feels Like a Never-Ending Road Trip

 -

 - Tracking for shoppers: Tracking a delivery through real-time insights (whether via email, web page, or SMS) gives shoppers intel as to where their shipment is.
-Ideally, through last mile tracking, they can see the drivers ETA, interact with their driver, and leave a review of their experience after the delivery.
+Ideally, through last mile tracking, they can see the drivers ETA and leave a review of their experience after the delivery.

 What is the “Last Mile Problem”?